 General description of Ryuk Ransomware

-Success of Ryuk Ransomware likely can be tied to its selective attack approach.
-While a lot of malicious programs nowadays is starting to move away from widespread email spam campaigns, Ryuk malware goes another step forward.
-Its attacks not only use collected information about the victim for initial payload delivery, but even the encryption process is being tailored to each victim, targeting the most valuable files.
+The success of Ryuk Ransomware likely can be tied to its selective attack approach.
+While a lot of malicious programs nowadays are starting to move away from widespread email spam campaigns, Ryuk malware goes another step forward.
+Its attacks not only use collected information about the victim for initial payload delivery but even the encryption process is being tailored to each victim, targeting the most valuable files.